sgsellan/sgsellan.github.io/docs/blender_course_scripting.md

-# GI 2023 Blender Course IV: Rendering static images and animations programatically using Blender scripts
+# Rendering static images and animations programatically using Blender scripts